 The plus point about the silk plants is that they look more realistic, flowing in the water naturally as it moves creating an almost life-like look.
 There are four packs you can choose from, small, medium green, medium red and green or large and they also come in a pack of two.

 biOrb Colour Balls are like moss balls, just different colours.
 Available in red or orange they will just sink to the bottom of the aquarium wherever you choose, there is also the colour ball pack of three which contains 3 smaller colour balls and these compliment the larger size nicely.

 Topiary Moss Balls come as a pack of three, one large moss ball and two smaller sized moss balls, you can even use the large one over your bubble tube in the middle of the tank.

-Inspired by plants you'd find naturally in the oceans of the far east biOrb have now begun offering customers plenty of choice when it comes to these plants.
+Inspired by plants you'd find naturally in the oceans of the far east biOrb have now begun offering customers plenty of choices when it comes to these plants.

-The first of them is the Sea Lily range which come in crimson, white or blue.
+The first of them is the Sea Lily range which comes in crimson, white or blue.
 They're a similar idea to the colour balls but much more vibrant and realistic.

 The Sea Fan range of plants are available in crimson or white and have the same weighted ball as the Easy Plant Packs so it's easy to add them.
-There's also pink and purple kelp plants, perfect to recreate an ocean style aquarium in your biOrb.
+There is also pink and purple kelp plants, perfect to recreate an ocean style aquarium in your biOrb.

 Although technically an ornament rather than a plant because they are designed to go over the bubble tube in the middle of your biOrb aquarium, the Grass Rings are a great way to add more plant interest into your tank.
 These grass rings can also be spread out to look like they have more volume too.